EdmundMartin/search_it/README.md

-sleep - Optional[int] - time to wait betweeen paginating pages - important to prevent getting blocked proxy - Optional[str] - proxy to be used to make request - default none language - Optional[str] - language to conduct search in (only Google atm) yandex_geo - Optional[str] - Yandex location code to conduct search from - default code for London
+sleep - Optional[int] - time to wait betweeen paginating pages - important to prevent getting blocked proxy - Optional[str] - proxy to be used to make request - default none language - Optional[str] - language to conduct search in (only Google atm) geo - Optional[str] - Geo location to conduct search from Yandex, and Qwant
 ```

 ## Roadmap